 As prescribed by Section 10 of the CM/ECF Administrative Procedures, a party seeking to file an emergency motion must file the documents electronically via CM/ECF using the events specifically earmarked for emergency matters.
-The filer must certify that the matter is a true emergency.
-Motions are not considered emergencies if the urgency arises because of due to the attorney's or party's own dilatory conduct.
-A Certification of Emergency form must Generally, unless a motion will become moot if not ruled on within seven (7) days, the motion should not be signed and filed as an attachment to the emergency motion in CM/ECF.
+Motions are not considered emergencies if the urgency arises because of the attorney's or party's own dilatory conduct.
+Generally, unless a motion will become moot if not ruled on within seven (7) days, the motion should not be filed as an emergency motion.